kaikokeke/kaikokeke/packages/environment/common/src/lib/application/environment-loader.gateway.md

 ## Source Middleware

-It’s possible to define middleware functions
+It’s possible to define a middleware function to manage how properties before they are added to the environment.

 ### `preAddProperties(properties: Properties, source: LoaderPropertiesSource): Properties`